Single malt Scotch: Definitions

 Another term is sometimes seen, "double malt Scotch" or "triple malt".
 This designation indicates that the whisky was aged in two or three types of casks, but was not blended; hence, it still falls into the single malt category.
 The more common term for this type of whisky is "double wood" or "triple wood".
 Examples include The Balvenie 12 Years Old DoubleWood and Laphroaig Triple Wood.

 Many companies use malt whisky purchased from multiple distilleries, and these whiskies combined into "blended malt".

 Until the Scotch Whisky Regulations 2009 (SWR 2009), the word "blended" only appeared (in the context of Scotch whisky) on bottles of whisky that contained a mixture of both barley and non-barley grain whisky, but this is no longer the case.
 Under the terminology established by the SWR 2009, the term "blended malt Scotch whisky" replaced the term "vatted malt" to describe a mixture of single malt Scotch whiskies (malted barley whisky).

 Only about 10% of the Scotch whiskies on the market are defined as single malt.
 The other 90% is made by combining numerous whiskies, typically two-thirds grain whisky (non-barley) and one-third malt whisky, from several, or numerous, distilleries in Scotland.
 The resulting products are labeled "blended Scotch whisky", without the word "malt".
 Nearly 90% of Scotch whisky sold each year is a blended type.
-Nonetheless, in 2018, single malt Scotch made up nearly 28% of the £4.7 billion of whisky exported from Scotland.
+Nonetheless, in 2018, single malt Scotch made up nearly 28% by value of the £4.7 billion of whisky exported from Scotland.

 For any Scotch whisky, whether malt or blended, the age statement on a bottle refers to the number of years the whisky spent maturing in casks.
 Very few whiskies are bottled from a single cask.
 The mixing of spirits with different amounts of ageing is allowed; the age statement of the resulting mix reflects the age of the youngest whisky in the bottle.